 Who Should Be Vaccinated?

-The CDC recommends the flu vaccine be administered by the end of October to citizens six months and older; however, you can be vaccinated later if needed.
+While the CDC recommends the flu vaccine be administered by the end of October to citizens six months and older; however, you can be vaccinated later if needed.
 While the flu vaccine does not guarantee you will not contract the flu; immunization can lessen the symptoms.
 And if you have ever had the flu even a lessening of symptoms would be welcome for a very unwelcome seasonal visitor.